No Fuss Business Trip Packing List (2020):

 ☑ Tote bag - This one’s for the ladies!
 Pick a neutral colored bag that can go with your outfits, and easily go from day time to night time.

-☑ Watch - You’ll need to keep track of time (unless you want to be late for your meetings).
-Opt for a dainty rose gold watch for the ladies and a classic leather watch for the gentlemen!
+☑ Watch - It's a must to keep track of time so you won't be late for your meetings!
+Opt for a dainty rose gold watch for the ladies and a classic leather watch for the gentlemen.

 ☑ Chic and complementing jewelry - Pack a few pieces of jewelry, they can help spice up your outfit!
 Store them in a travel size jewelry roll for easy packing.